the-electro-punk/RegexTutorial/RegexTutorial.md

      We can reduce the range of letters or numbersif needed.
 A-Z finds ALL uppercase letters but A-J would only find all uppercase letters up until J while 0-5 will only look for 0,1,2,3,4,5 and nothing else.

 # Author
-    I am the author of this tutorial and I hope you found this tutorial informative
+    I am the author of this tutorial and I hope you found this tutorial informative.
+    Here is a link to my github;